tc39/notes/es6/2013-09/sept-19.md

 Object.observe(foo, function() {});
 ```

-RWS: This is an antipattern.
+RWN: This is an antipattern.
 We don't want to split the callback like that because the change log is the important part and if you split it it is hard to get ordering right.

 RW: The misunderstanding: the list of change types is a "white list" of change types to include in the change list, not a 1-to-1 "events to handle" list.

 WH: Want the names to be consistently present tense: new, update, delete, prototype, reconfigure

-RWS: prototype is used when [[Prototype]] is changed
+RWN: prototype is used when [[Prototype]] is changed

 WH: how often do you observe an object whose prototype chain changes?

-RWS: well, a common use case is using the prototype chain to represent concentric scopes, e.g. Angular
+RWN: well, a common use case is using the prototype chain to represent concentric scopes, e.g. Angular

 RW: It is valid to want to observe changes in the prototype chain, but I don't think Angular is a good supporting argument.